BoiseState/Conditional-DFA/README.md

 Where the first two columns are class and its method id, next is the path encoding followed by the order in which this path completed.
 The one before last column is time in ms for the full analysis and the last column is the time for that conditional analysis.
 This data is in "VA c1 vs f time" and "VA c2 vs f time" tabs.
+NOTE that if you want to "reset" experiments delete time files, otherwise the data will be appened to the old data

 Also it will populate resultsVA/combined/c1 and resultsVA/combined/c2, which contain invariants aggregated in the order in which conditional analyses complete its execution.